minprog/cs50x/cash/index.md

 > floats aren't used to represent money at all in software.
 > (Although sometimes they [are](https://duckduckgo.com/?q=office+space).)

+To get started, read through the examples below, then watch the Walkthrough and finally follow the instructions under the Getting Started header.

 ## Examples

 Ultimately, your program should behave per the examples below.